HomeProductsAutomatic Qualified Electronic Signature

 • eu

-The Qualified Electronic Signature (QES) automatic solution simplifies signing processes, ensuring full compliance with European regulations.
+The Automatic Qualified Electronic Signature (QES) solution simplifies and automates signature processes, ensuring full compliance with European regulations.

 It is an extremely flexible API service that can be customized based on the specific needs of individual companies.
 Among the various options available, it is possible to sign documents either individually or in bulk directly from a server, select any signature format (CAdES, PAdES, XAdES, and PKCS#1), and set whether the document validation and signature should be synchronous or asynchronous.